ContextMapper/contextmapper.github.io/_docs/faqs.md

 Frequently asked questions:

 ### Where can I download the Eclipse Plugin?
+Open the [Eclipse Marketplace](https://marketplace.eclipse.org/content/context-mapper) in Eclipse, search for "Context Mapper", and press "Install".

-Use the following Eclipse Update Site and install the plugin in Eclipse via *Help -> Install New Software...* (copy past the update site link)
+Alternatively, use the following Eclipse update site and install the plugin in Eclipse via *Help -> Install New Software...* (copy past the update site link)

 Update Site: [https://dl.bintray.com/contextmapper/context-mapping-dsl/updates/](https://dl.bintray.com/contextmapper/context-mapping-dsl/updates/)